loda-lang/loda-programs/programs/oeis/list2.md

 * [A141722](http://oeis.org/A141722) ([program](141/A141722.asm)): a(n) = 8*4^n - 7.
 * [A141725](http://oeis.org/A141725) ([program](141/A141725.asm)): a(n) = 4^(n+1) - 3.
 * [A141726](http://oeis.org/A141726) ([program](141/A141726.asm)): Sawtooth with period length 9: repeat 8, 7, 6, 5, 4, 3, 2, 1, 0.
+* [A141742](http://oeis.org/A141742) ([program](141/A141742.asm)): Starting from the 1 in the first line of triangle A141728 choose one of the three digits below it.
+Repeat down to the other rows.
+Sequence gives the numbers in base 10 expressed by the collected digits that cannot be reached following any possible path.
 * [A141752](http://oeis.org/A141752) ([program](141/A141752.asm)): a(n) = Sum_{k=0..n} [ Fibonacci(2k-1) + (n-k)*Fibonacci(2k) ].
 * [A141759](http://oeis.org/A141759) ([program](141/A141759.asm)): a(n) = 16n^2 + 32n + 15.
 * [A141775](http://oeis.org/A141775) ([program](141/A141775.asm)): Binomial transform of (1, 2, 0, 1, 2, 0, 1, 2, 0, ...).